hollance/YOLO-CoreML-MPSNNGraph/README.markdown

 To run the app, just open the **xcodeproj** file in Xcode 9 and run it on a device with iOS 11 or better installed.

 > **NOTE:** Running these kinds of neural networks eats up a lot of battery power.
-The app puts a limit on the number of times per second it runs the neural net.
-You can change this in `setUpCamera()` by changing the line `videoCapture.fps = 5` to a larger number.
+The app can put a limit on the number of times per second it runs the neural net.
+You can change this in `setUpCamera()` by changing the line `videoCapture.fps = 50` to a smaller number.

 ## Converting the models